IPA.CONF(5) IPA.CONF(5)

 back-slash character for splitting a command string.

-Startup and shutdown sections for a limit.
+Startup and shutdown sections for a limit

-following extra subsections:
+extra subsections:

 if_reached - if a limit is reached;